ahmedsaadpk/SQLVisTerm/README.md

 ### **Adding Comments To Query Log**

-You can tag queries and their results with coments.
+You can tag queries and their results with comments.
 These comments are written to **query.log**.
 For this purpose you can the **double-slash** syntax.
 For example type **//Order By Country** and enter.
 It will not be executed as a SQL query or a command, but it will be appended to query.log.

 ![image](https://github.com/ahmedsaadpk/SQLVisTerm/assets/7383719/32d7e3e3-32f0-4325-a668-4c5d0fb848da)